isabelc/quick-business-website/readme.txt

 == Installation ==

 1. Download the plugin file, `quick-business-website.zip`
-2. Go to `Plugins -> Add New -> Upload` to upload the plugin.
+2. Go to "Plugins -> Add New -> Upload" to upload the plugin.
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Click to activate the plugin.
-4. Go to the `Quick Business Website` menu page to enter your business information, and click "Save All Changes".
+4. Go to the "Quick Business Website" menu page to enter your business information, and click "Save All Changes".
-5. Use the 6 available QBW widgets at `Appearances --> Widgets`.
+5. Use the 6 available QBW widgets at "Appearances --> Widgets".

+For more step-by-step instructions, see the [Instruction Guide](http://smartestthemes.com/docs/category/quick-business-website---wordpress-plugin/) which is growing all the time.

 == Frequently Asked Questions ==